enchant97/frameworks_and_languages_module/client/README.md

 Client
 ======
+This directory contains the prototype client code for "Freecycle-Inc" service.

 ## Prod
 This app is designed to be deployed with Docker.
 The following command will build the app, configured ready for production: